Run over everything.

 It is important to consider where/what you ride the majority of the time for the best recommendation.
-Each criterion is explained below, and if in doubt or between two choices, go for the lower choice.
+Each input is explained below.

 Rider Weight: This is your weight fully kitted (including gear & pack).
 An approximation is fine.
 Use the toggle to switch between units.